 Finally, the trade-off level of measurement studies the impact on democracy quality of institutional democracy design.
 On this level of measurement, only democracies are studied: such as have been determined by way of core measurement.
 The decision to adopt a particular institutional design is not tied to a higher democracy quality, but rather what is at issue are normatively equal and justifiable decisions.
 Democracy designs have a preference for a particular dimension of democracy.
 But, seen from the perspective of democracy theory, this preference for one dimension comes at the expense of another dimension, such that democracy quality is distributed over different dimensions.
 This is reflected in the trade-off.

 The democracy matrix distinguishes between two basic types of regimes (Lauth 2016): autocracies and democracies.
 Whereas, per the definition of the democracy matrix, democracies are defined by the preservation of the dimensions of political freedom, political equality, and political and legal control, as well as a democratic functional logic in five key institutions, the root concept of autocracy is characterised by the fact that these dimensions and these institutions are either not developed at all or are only very weakly developed.
-In addition, the basic type of democracy is further differentiated by an attenuated sub-type.
+While hard autocracies have no freedom, equality and control rights whatsoever, moderate autocracies show liberalization tendencies in some areas, but these are located within the autocratic functional logic.
+In addition, the basic type of democracy is further differentiated by a diminished sub-type.
 Deficient democracy is distinguished by the fact that it exhibits all the characteristics of the basic type, but, nonetheless, some of its characteristics are only partially developed.
 Finally, a subdivision into hybrid regimes also takes place (Bogaards 2009).
-Hybrid types are not attenuated subtypes, since they do not lack the full development of a characteristic, but rather they exhibit a mixture of characteristics of both basic types, so that they simultaneously combine autocratic and democratic dimensions or institutions.
+Hybrid types are not diminished subtypes, since they do not lack the full development of a characteristic, but rather they exhibit a mixture of characteristics of both basic types, so that they simultaneously combine autocratic and democratic dimensions or institutions.

 Bogaards, Matthijs.
 2009.
 How to classify hybrid regimes?
 Defective democracy and electoral authoritarianism.
 In: Democratization 16, pp. 399–423.